modulos-en-micropython

 print(result) # Output: 10

-MicroPython includes a set of built-in modules specifically designed to work with hardware.
+MicroPython includes a series of built-in modules specifically designed for working with hardware.
 Some of the most important ones are:

 ModuleDescription